-My primary research interests are economy of education, human capital and political economy.
+My primary research interests are political economy, economic history and economy of education.

 My thesis advisors are Torsten Persson, David Strömberg and Lisa Laun